cadenmyers13/ml-dft-exp/README.md

 Since each model takes ~1-2hrs to train, I've saved and uploaded all the trained models as `h5` files under `models` in the below Google Drive.

-Please download the saved models from this [google drive](https://drive.google.com/drive/folders/1di1Z4m6CiwAwrqTfYHz8m1UNToHFoKvY?usp=drive_link) under the empty `models` directory.
+Please download the saved models from this [google drive](https://drive.google.com/drive/folders/1di1Z4m6CiwAwrqTfYHz8m1UNToHFoKvY?usp=drive_link) under an empty directory called `models` a level below the top level directory.

 ## Dependencies
 Create a new environment and install all required `pip` and `conda` dependencies with the command: